Huotes/CommitMaker/README.md

 The more I C.... the less I see.

 Chuck Norris got his drivers license at the age of 16.
 Seconds.

+If you were somehow able to land a punch on Chuck Norris your entire arm would shatter upon impact.
+This is only in theory, since, come on, who in their right mind would try this?